Need help finding a loan?

 In terms of credit score and time in business, your business needs to meet these requirements:

 |Business Credit Score:||150|

-SmartBiz does not state specific revenue requirements, saying only that you must have “cash flow to support loan payments.”
+SmartBiz does not state specific revenue requirements, only saying that you must have “cash flow to support loan payments.”
 Not sure if you do?
 Use the debt service coverage ratio (DSCR) to learn whether your cash flow can support debt payments.

 Commercial Real Estate Loans